alisd23/ngrx-form-pure/README.md

-# ngrx-form
+# ngrx-form-pure

-Ngrx-form is a library for storing your form state in the global state container provided by `@ngrx/store`.
+Ngrx-form-pure is a library for storing your form state in the global state container provided by `@ngrx/store`.

+This library does **not** rely on `@angular/forms` and instead handles all form state independently.
+This means this library has full control of the form functionality, and provides a blank canvas with regards to adding extra features in the future.

 This library has currently only been tested with `@ngrx/store` version **5.x** but may work with others.

 > #### Disclaimer
-> Even if you are using `ngrx-form` in your app, it doesn't necessarily mean you *need*
+> Even if you are using `ngrx-form-pure` in your app, it doesn't necessarily mean you *need*
 > this library.
 Only use this library if you definitely want your form state to be globally
 > available in the `ngrx/store` global state container, and/or require the benefits of
 > `ngrx/store` for forms.